-The reactor comprises four sections of FEP Teflon film (50μm, AdTech Polymer Engineering Ltd.).
+115 The reactor comprises four sections of FEP Teflon film (50μm, AdTech Polymer Engineering Ltd.).
 FEP Teflon film is chosen since it is chemically inert and more transparent than PVF and PTFE, having better light transmission between 290 and 800nm, and has lower rates of hydrocarbon off-gassing (Finlayson-Pitts and James N. Pitts, 2000).
-A weakness of the FEP film is the accumulation of electrostatic charge which can significantly increase the wall loss rates for particles with a diameter smaller than 500nm (Mcmurry and Rader, 1985; Charan et al., 2018).
-The chamber is suspended in the enclosure and joints between three pairs of edges of the Teflon film are made by compression-sealing between the three pairs of rectangular extruded aluminium frames.
-The edges of the top and bottom Teflon webs are clamped by stainless steel clips installed on the aluminium frames with expanded foam strips relieving between the frame and Teflon to ensure even compression between the Teflon sheets.
-This approach avoids additional contamination from glue or tapes.
-The central rigid frame is fixed, with the upper and lower frames free to move vertically.
+A weakness of the FEP film is the accumulation of electrostatic charge which can significantly increase the wall loss rates for particles with a diameter smaller than 500nm (McMurry and Rader, 1985, Charan et al., 2018).

+The chamber is suspended in the enclosure and the Teflon films are compression-sealed and clamped and mounted on three pairs of rectangular extruded aluminium frames.
+The central rigid pair is fixed, with the upper and lower pairs free to move vertically.
 They are counter-weighted to enable the bag to expand and collapse when sample air is introduced and extracted in the process of fill/flush cycles and sampling.
-This
+This maintains a very slight positive pressure, minimising contamination from laboratory air.
+The top and bottom Teflon film sections are around 0.5m below and above the ceiling and floor of the enclosure

-135 reduces the possibility of the chamber operating under negative pressure, minimising instrumental sampling problems and contamination from laboratory air.
-In normal practice, around 80% of the chamber air can be extracted from the chamber within ~ 5 min at a flow rate of 3 m3 min-1 in each flush cycle, after that the purified air can be filled into the chamber at the same flowrate.
-A low background condition is achieved in around 2-hours of continuous automated fill/flush cycles.
-This relatively rapid cleaning improves the duty cycle and efficiency of the chamber preparation process.
-The central fixed frame 140 pair supports 3 inlet and sampling manifolds constructed of solid Teflon, one in each of the two long sides and one in the short side of the bag, as well as mirrors and optical fibre mounting for a 2-pass broadband Differential Optical Absorption Spectroscopy (DOAS) system for retrieval of aerosol optical properties along the long axis of the chamber.
-One manifold is connected to the air purification system (described in 2.4) for injection of purified air, VOC precursor, NO_x, O3, seed aerosols and transfer of sample to selected instrumentation in the upper-floor laboratory.
-A second manifold is used for 145 sampling gas and particulate material from the chamber to online instrumentation next to the chamber throughout each experiment.
-A second port in this manifold can be used to couple the chamber to emission sources such as engines, plant chambers etc., and has been discussed elsewhere (Wyche et al., 2014; Pereira et al., 2018).
-The third manifold houses sensors to monitor the RH and T inside the chamber and at the chamber walls.
+- 125 laboratory air.
+The top and bottom Teflon film sections are around 0.5m below and above the ceiling and floor of the enclosure respectively, when the bag is full of air.
+The central fixed frame pair supports 3 inlet and sampling manifolds constructed of solid Teflon, one in each of the two long sides and one in the short side of the bag, as well as mirrors and optical fibre mounting for a 2-pass broadband Differential Optical Absorption Spectroscopy (DOAS) system for retrieval of aerosol optical properties along the long axis of the chamber.
+One manifold is connected to the air purification system (described in 2.4) for injection of - 130 purified air, VOC precursor, NO_x, O3, seed aerosols and transfer of sample to selected instrumentation in the upper-floor laboratory.
+A second manifold is used for sampling gas and particulate material from the chamber to online instrumentation next to the chamber over the course of each experiment.
+A second port in this manifold can be used to couple the chamber to emission sources such as engines, plant chambers etc., and has been discussed elsewhere (Wyche et al., 2014, Pereira et al., 2018).
+The third manifold houses sensors to monitor the RH and T inside the chamber and at the chamber walls. - 135